-Article G-6 Time and location-specific working week
+Article G-7 Working hours and work-based working week

-The employee will carry out his duties within the buildings or spaces in which the institution is located and on the premises belonging to it, unless the nature of the work to be performed prevents this or the employer has granted the employee dispensation from this obligation.
-Dispensation will in any case be granted if there is reason to do so based on the housing situation.
+The employee will performs his work within the buildings or spaces where the university is located and on the premises that are part of these, unless the nature of the work to be performed should preclude this or the employer should have exempted the employee from this obligation.
+Exemption will always be granted if the housing situation should give cause for this.